wrd-blog/Magloop-RC-capacitor-servo/README.md

 ## magloop-antenna project
 ### RC Servo-Based Capacitor Driver Design Files

-Design files for my 20M magnetic loop antenna servo motor capacitor driver
+Design files for my 20M magnetic loop antenna servo motor capacitor driver<br>
+Design files are contained in folder "pwmServo-1".
+This folder is an Arduino project folder.<br>

 This repo contains hardware construction details as well as software source code (Arduino) for the RC servo motor driver which rotates the antenna's variable tuning capacitor.